No region selected

 What is a confined space?

-- is not designed or intended primarily to be occupied by a person;
+- is not intended or designed primarily as a workplace;

 Examples of confined spaces include (but are not limited to):